 There’s also a tool where you can calculate your debt-to-income ratio, which can sometimes lead you to offers for other Wells Fargo credit cards or financial products from the bank.

-If you use your Wells Fargo Platinum card to pay your cellphone bill each month, you are eligible for cellphone protection against damage or theft.
-This coverage is worth up to $600 per claim, and you can only file up to two claims per 12-month period.
+If you use your Wells Fargo Platinum card to pay your cellphone bill each month, you are eligible for protection against damage or theft.
+This coverage is worth up to $600 per claim, and you can file up to two claims per 12-month period.

 Your coverage is also subject to a $25 deductible for each claim, and it only kicks in once you’ve exhausted other possible applicable insurance routes like homeowners, auto or insurance you purchased through your cellphone carrier or manufacturer.